nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC21 - Clear all entries in tApp**

 Similar to UC12 (Clear student list), except we are clearing the whole address book.

+**Use case: UC22 - Delete a student from a group**

+Similar to UC16 (Add student to group), except we are deleting the student from the group, and group index and member list index is used instead of group name and student list index.

 ### Non-Functional Requirements
 * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.